 Kampot is a sleepy riverside town, and arguably, the lack of activities is part of its charm.
 But there are things to see and do if you scratch the surface.

 The most popular Kampot sightseeing trip is to Bokor Mountain, formerly a French colonial hill station resort and site of a royal summer vacation home.
 Until recently it was accessible only during Water Festival, but now there’s a new road to Bokor.
 The road was built to accommodate development on the mountain, which includes an exceedingly ugly casino.
 But Bokor has its charms as well, including the Popokvil Waterfall and several abandoned colonial-era buildings, including the eerie old Catholic Church and the old casino, two spooky reminders of the former French presence here.
-If you want a run-down of all of the sights of Bokor, read our “new and improved” Bokor Mountain blog post.
+If you want a run-down of all of the sights of Bokor, read our “new and improved” Bokor Mountain blog post or find out about taking a tour of Bokor by minibus.

 A popular activity in Kampot is a half- or full-day countryside tour by tuk tuk.
 The country surrounding Kampot is beautiful and the views from the road of the rice paddies are spectacular.
 Tours can include a visit to Phnom Chhnork, the salt flats, a Kampot pepper plantation, the “secret” lake, and even Kep.
 If you’re after Kampot pepper, Sothy’s Pepper Farm (read our full review here) is the best one to visit, but it’s actually much closer to Kep than to Kampot, as are the lake and salt fields, so if you’re going to both towns, we’d recommend doing the countryside tour from Kep instead.